-- Saving CPU time for the process that issues SELECT statements. - Saving system overhead for interfacing with the ORACLE database server. - Saving telecommunications overhead in case of remote databases. - Saving CPU and I/O for the ORACLE database server, reducing its workload and thus improving the overall system-wide database performance.
+- Saving CPU time for processes that issue SELECT statements. - Saving system overhead for interfacing with the ORACLE database server. - Saving telecommunications overhead in case of remote databases. - Saving CPU and I/O for the ORACLE database server, reducing its workload and thus improving the overall system-wide database performance.